CiscoDevNet/cisco-ftdv/cluster/gcp/README.md

 	Note: if src archieve name is different then edit cluster_function_infra.yaml in pre-deployment step.<br>

 ## Deployment Steps:
+Step-3: <br>
+To deploy without the Diagnostic network interface, ensure that the "withDiagnostic" variable is set to False in the infrastructure.yaml file. <br>
-Step-3: Deploy infrastructure for FTDv cluster using below CLI on Google Cloud Shell: <br>
+Deploy infrastructure for FTDv cluster using below CLI on Google Cloud Shell: <br>

 	'gcloud deployment-manager deployments create <name> --config infrastructure.yaml'
 <br>